Adewunmi97/Result-Summary/README.md

 ## Project Description

-* The Whatsapp chat page is a clone of the whatsapp chat page which is targetted on the functionality of searching names by any letter inputrd in the search bar.
+* Result Summary project is a design which is targetted on the responsiveness of the page.

 ## Getting Started